Cotinus coggygria "The Smoke Bush"

 To achieve the strongest colour and the best smokey plumes, Cotinus needs a warm sunny spot.
 It will grow in partial shade and in most garden conditions, but if those conditions are shady, you may have to be content with the colourful leaves and not too much smoke.

-When choosing a Cotinus to plant in the garden it is good to remember Cotinus can grow quite large.
-The image above right shows a Cotinus with full smoke effect and it is a large shrub, almost a small tree.
+When choosing a Cotinus to plant in the garden, it is good to remember Cotinus can grow quite large.
+The image above the right shows a Cotinus with full smoke effect and it is a large shrub, almost a small tree.
 Cotinus Coggygria will grow to around 5ms, 'Flame' and 'Grace' around 6ms which size they will reach in between 10-20years.

 How to Prune Cotinus